AUNTIE CARYL'S ART & HERBS

 When I had the privilege of working on a gardening project with women farmworkers in Florida a few years ago, I got access for the first time to information about Latin American medicinal plants.
 I immediately learned, as we planted, told stories, and made art -- is that there is a lot of cross pollination.
 From South Carolina, to Jamaica, to Guatemala - we may call our medicinal plants by different names, but the same knowledge traveled to all these places.

 So, what herbs do you want in your environment?
 Healing, cooking, or visioning herbs?
-We will:

 Work out a plan based on how you intend to use your herbs